ecow/liroma/README.md

 The player system is also responsible for the upmixing and for the auralization (e.g. from stereo to 7.1 channels) of the digital sources.

 ### Re-mastering DSP requirements
-- re-mastering MUST occur in the player system.
+- re-mastering COULD occur in the player system.
 - The re-mastering sub-system SHOULD support VST plugins
 - Plugin processing SHOULD work at least with 32bit of resolution.

+The typical use case is:
+- a stereo stream is spatialized by a SW DSP at the player level that transforms it into a 7.1 source

 > Because liroma is an OUTPUT only processor, the latency is a minor problem.
 You can use big buffers to optimize the plugins performances.
 When possible prefer quality instead of low latency.
 If video is supported, a delay on video stream could be needed.